Sophia Peletier: Development and reception

 Gina McIntyre of the Los Angeles Times referred to the second season premiere "What Lies Ahead" as "thrilling" and "heart-wrenching", citing Sophia's disappearance and the shooting of Carl.
 Derek Boeckelmann of Daily Nexus commended the suspenseful sequences of the episode, stating that "the show wisely puts both Carl and Sophia, the youngest survivors, on the edge of peril many times" in the episode.
 Zack Handlen of The A.V.
 Club felt that Sophia's disappearance was contrived.
-Paste's Josh Jackson felt that the side-plot of the continued hunt for Sophia takes a backseat to the events with Rick's family at the farmhouse in "Bloodletting".
-HitFix's Alan Sepinwall commented in his review of "Save the Last One" that with all the time spent lingering around that traffic jam and looking for Sophia, "the show and its characters seem to be heading nowhere fast".
-Mark Maurer of The Star-Ledger opined that the search for Sophia had gone on long enough, and that the next episode would be the appropriate time to bring her back.
+Paste's Josh Jackson felt that the side-plot of the continued search for Sophia takes a backseat to the events with Rick's family at the farmhouse in "Bloodletting".
+HitFix's Alan Sepinwall commented in his review of "Save the Last One" that with all the time spent waiting in that traffic jam while searching for Sophia, "the show and its characters seem to be heading nowhere fast".
+Mark Maurer of The Star-Ledger opined that the search for Sophia had gone on long enough, and that the next episode would be the best time for her to come back.
 Nate Rawlings of Time commented on the situation with the still-lost Sophia that the show "really knows how to drag out a situation, doesn’t it?"

 Time journalist Nate Rawlings complained in his review of "Cherokee Rose" that Sophia had been "missing for a month now in what has become an incredibly dragged out subplot".
 Andrew Conrad of The Baltimore Sun pondered: "And when are they going to wrap up this whole Sophia thing?
 I'm ready for them either to find her as a little zombie girl and do the thing that must be done, have a joyous reunion, or just let that whole subplot die.
 But please, stop dragging it out!"
 Zach Handlen of The A.V.
 Club commented on Sophia's predicament: "At this point, her being gone has turned into one of those jokes that goes on so long that it stops being funny, then keeps going, and at some point may actually start being funny--or interesting--again."
 Darren Franich of Entertainment Weekly commented that if Sophia turns out to be a zombie, "we're all going to laugh, and laugh, and cry, and laugh".
-Nick Venable of Cinema Blend found himself "aghast" that the plotline regarding the search for Sophia was still considered worthy of returning to: "What little sympathy I had for Carol’s character has been replaced with an eternal yawn.
+Nick Venable of Cinema Blend found himself "aghast" that the show still considered the plotline regarding the search for Sophia something worth coming back to: "What little sympathy I had for Carol’s character has been replaced with an eternal yawn.
 If Sophia returns in a way that resembles anything normal without fanfare, I’m seeking out a real little girl named Sophia, and I’m going to punch her in the face."